• Share this on:

 • Pay attention to copyright and infringement (the act of breaking or disobeying the contract) clauses in the contracts you sign with European buyers.

-The ePrivacy Directive, commonly known as the “cookie law”, contains specific regulations for data protection in the electric communications sector.
+The ePrivacy Regulation is the replacement of the ePrivacy Directive, commonly known as the “cookie law”.
+It contains specific regulations for data protection in the electric communications sector.
 For example, it prohibits unsolicited commercial electronic messages (“spam”).
 It contains strict rules on cookies, and contact details may only be published with the subject’s consent.

 Security

-Data security is one of the main challenges for IT outsourcing (ITO) service providers.
+Data security is one of the main challenges for software development service providers.
 This includes both data protection and recovery systems.
 Many European buyers expect you to implement an information security and management system, especially in industries in which security is essential, such as finance and banking, or healthcare.
 Although there is no specific legislation on this, the ISO 27000 family contains common standards and guidelines for information security.

 Tips: